socsahar/Vapes-Shop/SCHEDULED_ORDERS_SYSTEM.md

 2. Finds orders with `status='scheduled'` and `opening_time <= now`
 3. Updates status to `'open'`
 4. Opens shop with proper message
-5. Sends opening emails to all users
+5. Queues opening emails for all users
+6. Processes email queue with rate limiting
+7. Sends reminder emails for orders ending soon
-6. Logs all activities to database
+8. Logs all activities to database

 ### Real-Time Frontend
 1. Frontend polls shop status every 45 seconds